tiagod3p/100-days-of-code/log.md

 **Today's Progress**: Today I implemented a lot of validations in my register system to prevent fake accounts.
 I created a shopping cart and implemented an algorithm very cool, I'm very happy with my evolution.
 I also learned about implement a payment system, I'll implement it as soon as possible.

 **Thoughts**: The fact is that consistency is everything.
 I'm studying every single day and I'm seeing my evolution everyday.
 I'll never give up.
 That is the secret.
 Remember it when I win.

+### Day 80 August 03, 2020

+**Today's Progress**: Yesterday I took the day off because today I'm starting the Rocketseat Next Level Week of immersion in the Javascript stack.
+By today I started the application that we are building in the nlw.
+I coded in react for the first time!!!
+It's really awesome.

+**Thoughts**: I'll be very focused these next days to retain the maximum of knowledge possible of this immersion on javascript stack.
+I intend to get better on node, react and all technologies around the js stack.